TalhaAkhun/Cat-Photo-App/README.md

 - Commit your changes (git commit -am 'Add new feature').
 - Push to the branch (git push origin feature/improvement).
 - Create a new Pull Request.
-License
+## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the `LICENSE file for details`.